 - Scrub grout

 - Clean the drains

 - Organise/clear out garage

 Step 3 |

 Now that you’ve got your detailed list of chores, you need to schedule it.
-Numerous studies have been conducted on productivity that state if it's not on your calendar, then it's not real.
 It has been proven time and time again that 'people who state where and when they're going to take action are much more likely to stick to their goals' (Marie Forleo).

-For you, this first means determining when in the day would the best time to complete your daily chores.
+This means you need to determine when in the day would the best time to complete your daily chores.
 You might consider getting up a little earlier so you can get a head start on things such as meal prep and laundry before you have to head out the door.
 You might do the end-of day clean up with your kids before bedtime, or when your partner gets home so he can help out!